 What is The Weight Monitor?

 In Ms. Ishi Khosla’s words, coming to The Weight Monitor is learning to eat right forever.
 One of India’s popular nutritionists based out of New Delhi, she started her career at Escorts Heart Institute.
 Now she’s one of the most sought after nutritionists in India who brought Whole Foods to India and was the amongst the first to speak about gluten intolerance in India.
-She’s also the author of two books Is Wheat Killing You? and The Diet Doctor.
+She’s also the author of Eating At Work, Is Wheat Killing You? and The Diet Doctor.

 With over 30 years of treating patients with serious medical problems that range from lifestyle diseases to hormonal imbalances, the intention behind the app was to reach out more people, who are not necessarily based out of Delhi.

 The app is based on a unique scoring system, an algorithm if you will, that helps you realize your target score and how to reach it.